Policy-Oriented Binary Classification: Improving (KD-)CART Final Splits for Subpopulation Targeting: Abstract

 \section{Abstract}

-Policymakers often use Classification and Regression Trees (CART) to partition populations based on binary outcomes and target subpopulations whose probability of the binary event exceeds a threshold.
-However, classic CART and knowledge distillation method whose student model is a CART (referred to as KD-CART) do not minimize the misclassification risk associated with classifying the latent probabilities of these binary events.
-To reduce the misclassification risk, we propose two methods, Penalized Final Split (PFS) and Maximizing Distance Final Split (MDFS).
-PFS incorporates a tunable penalty into the standard CART splitting criterion function.
-MDFS maximizes a weighted sum of distances between node means and the threshold.
-It can point-identify the optimal split under the unique intersect latent probability assumption.
-In addition, we develop theoretical result for MDFS splitting rule estimation, which has zero asymptotic risk.
-Through extensive simulation studies, we demonstrate that these methods predominately outperform classic CART and KD-CART in terms of misclassification error.
-Furthermore, in our empirical evaluations, these methods provide deeper insights than the two baseline methods.
+Policymakers often use recursive binary split rules to partition populations based on binary outcomes and target subpopulations whose probability of the binary event exceeds a threshold.
+We call such problems Latent Probability Classification (LPC).
+Practitioners typically employ Classification and Regression Trees (CART) for LPC.
+We prove that in the context of LPC, classic CART and the knowledge distillation method, whose student model is a CART (referred to as KD-CART), are suboptimal.
+We propose Maximizing Distance Final Split (MDFS), which generates split rules that strictly dominate CART/KD-CART under the unique intersect assumption.
+MDFS identifies the unique best split rule, is consistent, and targets more vulnerable subpopulations than CART/KD-CART.
+To relax the unique intersect assumption, we additionally propose Penalized Final Split (PFS) and weighted Empirical risk Final Split (wEFS).
+Through extensive simulation studies, we demonstrate that the proposed methods predominantly outperform CART/KD-CART.
+When applied to real-world datasets, MDFS generates policies that target more vulnerable subpopulations than the CART/KD-CART.